-1 Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
-Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm, paid to employees.
-Median weekly earnings designates position - one-half of the hours are paid the same as or more than the rate shown.
-Mean weekly hours are the hours an employee is scheduled to work in a week, exclusive of nours are the nours an employee is scheduled to work in a week, exclusive of overtime.
+$^{^{1}\,}$ Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
+Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm, where a 40-hour week is the minimum full-time schedule.